geocodes-eng/geobot/README.md

 Hello, what can you help me with?
 What is liquefaction susceptibility?
 How do I use this application?
-Tell me about NZTM coordinates
-What are the risks of liquefaction?
 ```

 ## 🚀 Deployment